canonical/ubuntu-mir/README.md

 TODO: - no massive Lintian warnings
 TODO: - debian/rules is rather clean
 TODO: - It is not on the lto-disabled list
-RULE:   (fix, or the work-around should be directly in the package,
+RULE:   (fix, or the workaround should be directly in the package,
 RULE:    see https://launchpad.net/ubuntu/+source/lto-disabled-list)

 TODO-A: Problems: